spawnmarvel/azure-functions/README.md

 * Use logging.level as normal in the code
 * Create a log analytics workspace
-* On the function app got to Diagnostic settings
+* On the function app go to Diagnostic settings, enable it.
 * Enable Function Application Logs to destination select the loganalytics workspace